mariamcharchyan/E-commerce-Web-Application-with-Node/README.md

   - add-savedCards.js

 * Directory to store uploaded images.
-- uploads/
+- uploads/ ()

-* The entry point of the application, where the server is initialized and started.
+- server.js (The entry point of the application, where the server is initialized and started.)
-- server.js

 ## Environment Variables